 The circuit of the digital frequency comparator portion comprises two 74LS90 decade counter ICs (IC2 and IC6), two 74LS47 7-segment display driver ICs (IC3 and IC7), 74LS74 set/reset flip-flop (IC4), 74LS00 NAND gate (IC8) and two 7-segment displays (DIS1 and DIS2).
 The astable free-running oscillators built around the timers are the frequency sources for the corresponding counters.

 When power supply to the circuit is switched on, timing capacitor C1 starts charging through resistor R1 and potmeter VR1.
-When the capacitor voltage reaches 2/3Vcc, the internal comparator of IC1 triggers the flip-flop and the capacitor starts discharging towards ground though VR1.
+As the capacitor voltage reaches 2/3Vcc, the internal comparator of IC1 triggers the flip-flop and the capacitor starts discharging towards ground though VR1.
 When the capacitor voltage reaches 1/3Vcc, the lower comparator of IC1 is triggered and the capacitor starts charging again.
 The charge-discharge cycle repeats.
 That means, the capacitor charges and discharges periodically between two-third and one-third of the power supply (Vcc).
 The output of NE555 is high during charging and low during discharging of capacitor C1.

 The other oscillator (IC5) works similarly.
 The oscillator frequency can be varied by the potentiometer (VR1 or VR2).
 Output pins (pin 3) of the oscillators (IC1 and IC5) are connected to the respective decade counters (IC2 and IC6) through the DPDT switch.